rerun-modules/rundeck-plugin/commands/node-steps/README.md

 Use *node-steps* to generate a plugin for all the commands contained in the modules you specify.
+Each command is exposed as a [RemoteScriptNodeStep Plugin](http://rundeck.org/docs/developer/workflow-step-plugin.html#remotescriptnodestep-plugin).

 You can specify a list of modules using a glob pattern.
 Every command contained in yor modules becomes a node step you can reference in